 Mix all the ingredients working the dough till it gets even.
 Then divide it into pieces shaping them in rolls with a diameter of 2 centimeters.
 Then break the roll every 15 centimeters and let the ends adhere.
 Cover the donuts with a kitchen towel and wait till they double their size (the time depending on the external temperature).
 Fry the donuts a few at a time in hot but not burning oil, until they are golden, remove them, dry with kitchen paper and roll them in a bowl with granulated sugar.

 Enjoy them lukewarm.

-The Neapolitan zeppole, in Naples, called giraffe from the German krapfen, a very similar preparation, not must be confused with the “zeppole di San Giuseppe”!!!
+The Neapolitan zeppole, in Naples, called graffe from the German krapfen, a very similar preparation, not must be confused with the “zeppole di San Giuseppe”!!!